 Healthcare workers in Salida.
 Farmers and ranchers across Park County.
 Corrections officers in Fremont.
-Hotel and restaurant operators in Buena Vista.
-Miners at Climax.
-Aerospace suppliers feeding Lockheed.
+Recreation and hospitality workers in Buena Vista.
+Miners throughout the district.
+Aerospace suppliers feeding defense primes and NASA missions.
 Public servants doing the work of government.
 These are the industries that anchor SD4 — and these are the industries that keep the entire state of Colorado running.

 The prosperity these workers generate keeps flying right over them.
 Colorado lost 11,700 jobs in 2025 — the first net decline since the pandemic.
 The hardest hit sectors were professional services, manufacturing, and retail.
-Exactly the industries anchoring Fremont and Douglas counties.
-The national economy added jobs.
-Colorado lost them.
-SD4 paid the price.
+Industries at the heart of our district, leaving us to pay the price.

 We can't regulate our way out of a jobs deficit.
 We can't wait for Washington to fix it.
 We need state action that recognizes what SD4 actually builds — and what it costs to keep building it.